 1. Bring water to a boil.
 You don’t need to boil too much water; just enough to submerge all your jewelry in.
 As the water boils, place your gold jewelry in a sturdy bowl or another vessel that won’t be damaged by boiling water.
 Pyrex or metal cooking bowls or dishes can be a smart choice here.
-Arrange your jewelry in the dish or bowl so that no piece is covering any other piece.
+Arrange your jewelry in the dish or bowl in a way that no piece is covering or touching any other piece.

 We hope you find this blog post helpful.
 We’ve also put together a handy little primer on how to safely clean your diamond ring at home.